diskoverdata/diskover-docs/source_files/user_analytics_smart_searches.md

 #### Customize Smart Searches

-Smart Searches Analytics includes sample queries out of the virtual box, but these [queries can be customized](https://docs.diskoverdata.com/diskover_setup_and_config_guide/#smart-searches) by any user with an admin account.
+Smart Searches analytics includes sample queries out of the virtual box, but these [queries can be customized](https://docs.diskoverdata.com/diskover_setup_and_config_guide/#smart-searches) by any user with an admin account.